HorizenOfficial/zen/README.md

 ### Need Help?

-* Many guides and tutorials are available at [Zdeveloper.org](https://zdeveloper.org) for help and more information.
+* Many guides and tutorials are available at [ZencashOfficial slack](https://slackinvite.zensystem.io/) for help and more information.
-* Ask for help on the [Zdeveloper Rocket Chat](https://rocketchat.zdeveloper.org).
+* Ask for help on the [ZencashOfficial slack](slackinvite.zensystem.io).

 ### Want to participate in development?

 * Code review is welcome!
-* If you want to get to know us join our [Rocket Chat](https://rocketchat.zdeveloper.org)
+* If you want to get to know us join our [Slack](https://slackinvite.zensystem.io)

 Participation in the Zen project is subject to a